-In programming languages like C and C++, structure and union are user-defined data-types used to create a set of desired results.
-Let us understand the difference between these two.
+In most of the programming languages like C and C++, structure and union are user-defined data-types used to create a set of desired results.
+Let us understand the difference between these two in this article clearly.

 Here, we declare a structure for storing the information of the students.
 The name of the structure is the name of the data type that has been created.
 In this case, the name of the structure is Student.